 Creating sustainable business ideas

-After four intense workshop days, the four teams pitched their ideas on stage at the second day of Rise Up Summit.
+After four intense workshop days, the Design Thinking teams pitched their ideas on stage at the second day of Rise Up Summit.
 Rise Up Summit was founded in 2013 and is now the biggest startup event in Africa.
-For three days more around 10.000 thought leaders, tech experts and entrepreneurs gathered in Cairo to share their experiences, support and invest in the Middle East and Africa’s growing entrepreneurial ecosystem.
+For three days around 10.000 thought leaders, tech experts and entrepreneurs gathered in Cairo to share their experiences, support and invest in the Middle East and Africa’s growing entrepreneurial ecosystem.

 Our Design Thinking teams developed numerous ideas to make businesses more sustainable.
 One team suggested using big data analysis that is aligned with the SDGs.
 According to their pitch, businesses should identify SDGs and align them with a long-term strategic plan.
 They should then classify relevant measurement units for progress and add those metrics into their existing measurement system.
 This way, they can use data to make decisions oriented at the SDGs and create a sustainable brand identity.